Krista Chronister, Vice Provost for Graduate Studies

 Graduate students working toward an advanced degree must be enrolled continuously until all degree requirements are completed (see Continuous Enrollment).
 Furthermore, students who use faculty assistance, services, or facilities must register each term for at least 3 graduate credits to compensate for usage.
 This includes students who are taking only comprehensive or final examinations or presenting recitals or terminal projects.

 In the term in which a degree is granted, the student must register for at least 3 graduate credits.
 If the student is completing a master’s degree thesis in this final term, registration must include at least 1 of the 3 credits in Thesis (503).
 If a doctoral dissertation is being completed, registration must include at least 3 credits in Dissertation (603).
 Exceptions may be made depending on the timing of the submission of the thesis or dissertation.
-See the Graduate School website for details.
+See the Division of Graduate Studies website for details.

 Students living elsewhere while writing a thesis or dissertation and sending chapters to an advisor for feedback must register for a minimum of 3 graduate credits a term; they should register for thesis or dissertation credits.

 Various on- and off-campus agencies and offices have their own course-load requirements.
 For example, some agencies that offer student loans set registration requirements.
 The Office of the Registrar can only certify the number of credits for which a student has officially registered.
-Because the minimum registration requirements for the Graduate School may not satisfy some agency requirements, it is the student’s responsibility to register for the required number of credits.
+Because the minimum registration requirements for the Division of Graduate Studies may not satisfy some agency requirements, it is the student’s responsibility to register for the required number of credits.

 Course Enrollment for Faculty and Staff Members

 Faculty and staff members who want to take graduate courses should refer to the Human Resources office for information about regulations and fees.
-Officers of administration are subject to faculty policy.

 WICHE Regional Graduate Programs